intelsdi-x/snap-demo-idf/k8s-snap/run-snap-in-k8s.md

 ### Exercise:

-* Update ConfigMap tribe.seed value and deploy snap.
+* Update ConfigMap tribe.seed value if necessary and deploy snap.
 * What snap plugins and tasks are running?
 * Use snap watch to observe a running tassk.